ewuirl/TEM-ruler/README.md

-# TEM_ruler
+# TEM-ruler
-For calculating widths of objects in TEM images
+For calculating widths of objects in TEM images using grayscale profiles.